Danie-O/Iris-Dataset-Classification-And-Clustering/README.md

 - DBSCAN clustering
 - Gaussian Mixture Model

-**Evaluation for each algorithm is also carried out using metrics such as; accuracy, precision, recall F1-score, and the silhouette score.**
+**Evaluation for each algorithm is also carried out using metrics such as; accuracy, precision, recall, F1-score, and the silhouette score.**